thecoachanna/Matching-Game/README.md

 As a player, I would like to see a timer of how long it takes me to find all matches, so that I can continue to challenge myself.
 As a player, I would like a celebratory animation when I have won the game.
 As a player, I would like the ability to restart the game with matches being randomized.

+Not much progress today due to work schedule, but will be able to Friday.
+Want to change images to exercises I think vs equipment.